MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hidpi/nf-hidpi-hidp_getversion.md

 ## -description

-The **HidP_GetVersion** function gets the version of the HID driver.
+The **HidP_GetVersion** function is a header-only implementation that returns the HID API version.

 ## -parameters

 ### -param Version [out]

-The version of the HID driver.
+The version of the HID API.

 ## -returns